RimorRes/PreflightPy/README.md

 - Python3.x for running the `.py` files.

-To install the required python modules just run the following command in the command line.
+To install the required python modules just run the following command in the command line at the root of the repository.

 ```
 pip install -r requirements.txt